Los Angeles Rams: The 2017 Cinderella Team Or A Legit Contender? [Opinion]

 — Los Angeles Rams (@RamsNFL) December 5, 2017

 Led by Aaron Donald, the Rams defense is touted as one of the best in the league.
-It’s almost a mirror image of what the Panthers were able to do with Charles Johnson, Luke Kuechly, Thomas Davis and Josh Norman.
+It’s almost a mirror image of what the Panthers were able to do with Charles Johnson, Luke Kuechly, Thomas Davis, and Josh Norman.
 One of the biggest issues with NFL fans today is how they view quality wins.
-Wins are wins for me but when someone wants to take a team down a peg, that’s the argument they give.
-Well, if we were to go down the Rams schedule, we will see that they do indeed have some quality wins.
+Wins are wins for me, but when someone wants to take a team down a peg, that’s the argument they give.
+Well, if we were to go down the Rams’ schedule, we will see that they do indeed have some quality wins.

-This season, the Rams have wins against the Dallas Cowboys, New Orleans Saints, Houston Texans, Jacksonville Jaguars, while also sweeping the Arizona Cardinals.
-It’s safe to say that the Rams are legit contenders to come out of the NFC and by Sunday night, we should really know as they take on the 10-2 Philadelphia Eagles.
+This season, the Rams have wins against the Dallas Cowboys, New Orleans Saints, Houston Texans, and Jacksonville Jaguars, while also sweeping the Arizona Cardinals.
+It’s safe to say that the Rams are legit contenders to come out of the NFC, and by Sunday night, we should really know as they take on the 10-2 Philadelphia Eagles.

 “I can’t wait.
 I get to play against my brother.
 That’s going to be a good matchup.” – Sammy Watkins on facing the Eagles next week pic.twitter.com/EHgurySeFg